iftechfoundation/ifarchive-ifmap-c/README.md

 I wrote the program in C because it was portable and I didn't know Python or Perl yet.
 C is a terrible language for this sort of thing, of course -- I started by implementing my own hash tables.
 And escaping strings for HTML?
 Yuck.

 There are plenty of quirks and limitations which persist because C is too hard to update.
-Now that [ifarchive-ifmap][] exists, nobody has to.
+Now that [ifarchive-ifmap-py][] exists, nobody has to.